For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Discuss how emergency contraception may be employed to prevent unintended pregnancy.

 Historically, the 1950s was an important time in the control of human fertility.
 It was during that decade that the first combination hormonal contraceptives (CHCs) were developed.
 Shortly after the discovery that the exogenous administration of hormones such as progesterone successfully blocked ovulation, the use of hormonal steroids quickly became the most popular method of contraception worldwide.
 CHCs are the most commonly used reversible form of contraception in the United States today, with an estimated 9.7 million women users.1 Studies of women of childbearing age (15–44 years) in the United States estimate that 62% are currently using a contraceptive method.1 Since the introduction of oral contraceptives, many additional contraceptive forms have been developed and are available for use in the United States, including transdermal systems, transvaginal systems, and intrauterine devices (IUDs).
 These additional forms of contraception offer women effective and potentially more convenient alternatives to oral contraceptives.

 According to the National Survey of Family Growth, approximately 6.37 million pregnancies occur annually in the United States.2 It is estimated that nearly half of all pregnancies that occur each year in the United States are unintended.2,3 A survey of women who had unintended births in the United States between 1998 and 2002 revealed that approximately 60% were not using any form of contraception.1 In addition, many women who do use contraceptives use their chosen method of contraception imperfectly, and this also increases the risk of unintended pregnancy.
-For patients with certain medical conditions, such as epilepsy, hypertension, ischemic heart disease, sickle cell disease, lupus, or thromboembolic mutations, unintended pregnancy can further increase ...
+For patients with certain medical conditions, such as epilepsy, hypertension, ischemic heart disease, sickle cell disease, lupus, or thromboembolic mutations, unintended pregnancy ...